acostajs/WDEgroup3_Project/README.md

 - **Database:** SQLite
 - **Hosting:** Still to decide
 - **Authentication:** Still to decide

-## Work Plan
-1. **Define Requirements:** Identify the essential features for scheduling and performance tracking.
-2. **Choose Technology Stack:** Decide which of the free full-stack options best suits the project.
-3. **Set Up Development Environment:** Configure hosting, database, and authentication services.
-4. **Develop Scheduling System:** Build an interface for assigning shifts and storing schedules.
-5. **Implement Performance Tracking:** Create dashboards to monitor employee efficiency and attendance.
-6. **Integrate Payroll & Notifications:** Ensure accurate labor cost tracking and automate shift updates.
-7. **Test & Optimize:** Run tests with sample data, fix issues, and refine the system based on feedback.
-8. **Deploy & Gather Feedback:** Release the prototype, collect insights from managers and employees, and make improvements.

-## Testing & Evaluation
-Success will be measured by:
-- Accuracy of automated scheduling.
-- Reduction in last-minute shift changes.
-- Improved labor cost management.
-- Feedback from managers and employees.

 This system aims to automate scheduling and improve efficiency, ensuring that the right employees work at the right times while optimizing labor costs.